Programming & Capacity Building Project Grants

 Gaithersburg, Maryland ($9,500)

-The Trinity Chamber Orchestra (TCO) will sponsor new musical compositions and participate in conducting competitions for musicians.
-To bolster its organizational capacity, TCO will add a staff assistant, create a strategic plan, provide professional development for staff, and upgrade its technology to provide online programming to improve recording and distribution.
+Funding supports new musical compositions, participation in conducting competitions for musicians, and audience development.
+To expand its organizational capacity, the orchestra will add an Audience/Publicity Assistant, create a strategic plan, develop staff skills, and upgrade its technology to provide online programming and improve recording and distribution.

 Urban Artistry, Inc.